hleetwin/noughts-and-crosses/README.md

 Start the server:
 $npm start

-go to http://localhost:8080 in your browser.
+Go to http://localhost:8080 in your browser.